XuminGaoGithub/Interactive-Image-Based-Aphid-Counting-in-Yellow-Water-Traps-under-Stirring-Actions/README.md

-Please check the code in `./Modification_yolov5/`.
+Please get access all the codes and dataset in the folder of `./Modification_yolov5/`